 - Check in & Check Out Key Exchange

-When everything looks correct, it's finally time to sign a rental agreement.
-You will likely have to submit a security deposit at time of reservation.
+When everything looks correct, it's finally time for you to sign a rental agreement.
+You'll likely be required to submit a security deposit at time of reservation.

 During your Stay

-- If there is any ambiguity about vehicle parking, policies of the house, house access, swimming pool operations, etc... we recommend you ask the rental home manager immediately.
-A phone call can save hours of difficulty.
+- If you have any ambiguity about vehicle parking, rules of the property, condo access, swimming pool functions, etc... we recommend you ask the rental home manager immediately.
+A phone call can save several hours of difficulties.

 - Ask a local.
-Natives can often point you in the right direction.
-Who better to ask where to get the best chicken wings, have a great night out, or the best places for night life?
+Local people are a good source of tips.
+Who better to ask where to order the best chicken wings, have a great night out, or the best areas for night life?

-- Make sure you protect the property owner (and your stuff!) by keeping the vacation rental locked up when you are away, exactly like you would in your own home.
+- Enjoy your stay!
+Remember to protect the rental owner (and your things!) by keeping the property locked up when you are away, just like you would in your own home.

-- Be sure to walk through the rental home one last time and check for damages.
-Whenever you can, do this walk-out assessment with the property manager present.
+- Please make sure to walk through the rental home one last time and check for damage.
+We suggest walking through with the property manager whenever feasible (often this isn't possible)..
 If the property manager is not available, make sure that you take photos of the property to record its condition.